Iman-dorri/Synvoy/Document/Business_Plan.md

 ## Conclusion

-TripLink represents a unique opportunity to disrupt the travel and shopping industries by combining AI-powered intelligence, social connectivity, and comprehensive price monitoring.
+Synvoy represents a unique opportunity to disrupt the travel and shopping industries by combining AI-powered intelligence, social connectivity, and comprehensive price monitoring.
 Our phased approach ensures steady development while allowing for user feedback and iterative improvements.

 The combination of multiple revenue streams, strong market positioning, and scalable technology provides a solid foundation for long-term growth and profitability.
-With proper execution and market validation, TripLink has the potential to become a market leader in the smart travel and shopping space.
+With proper execution and market validation, Synvoy has the potential to become a market leader in the smart travel and shopping space.

 **Key Success Factors**:
 - User-centric product development